-At the south end of the SLV, five automated weather stations (AWS; Fig 2b) were installed along a vertical transect of the Traverse Mountains (Fig. 1) to document variations in wind, temperature, and humidity during CAP events.
-These sites are also useful in diagnosing cross barrier exchange between the Utah and Salt Lake valleys (Chen et al. 2004; Pinto et al. 2006).
+Five automated weather stations (Fig. 2b) were installed at the south end of the SLV along a vertical transect of the Traverse Mountains (Fig. 1) to monitor variations in wind, temperature, and humidity during CAP events.
+These sites are also useful in diagnosing cross barrier exchange between the Utah and Salt Lake Valleys (Chen et al. 2004; Pinto et al. 2006).